software-students-spring2025/3-python-package-push-then-pull/README.md

 ---

 **Note:** The `popmessage` package has been manually tested with Python 3.10, 3.12, and 3.13 on MacOS, Windows, and Linux.
-Because this package relies on the Kivy library which requires graphical libraries available on each OS, if you experience any compatibility issues on your local machine, please refer to [Kivy official website](https://kivy.org/).
+Because this package relies on the Kivy library which requires graphical libraries available on the local OS, if you experience any compatibility issues on your local machine, please refer to [Kivy official website](https://kivy.org/).

 ## License